-Rose stood up, grabbed her jacket and had it succumb her in a single acrobatic animation.
+Rose stood up, grabbed her jacket, and had it envelop her in a single acrobatic animation.
 “Statistically, you know that’s not true.”

 Cecil Avenue was, with all due right, unusually turbulent.
 Monkeys and apes of different sizes, races, and genders had gathered in order to partake in the rare spectacle.
 They must have seen the accident as some sort of primal entertainment scene.
 But the only thing it had in common with the ancient Roman gladiator clashes was death.

 “Aside, citizens,” Rose ordered as she waded through the throngs of monkeys, starting to draw up a perimeter.
-The monkeys were out on their balconies, on each other’s shoulders and even climbed up in street signs to view the smoking pile of debris that like a totem drew nearly religious attention.
+They were out on their balconies, on each other’s shoulders, and even climbed up in street signs to view the smoking pile of debris that like a totem drew nearly religious attention.
 They made monkey sounds.

 “You were right,” I conceded without emotion, beholding three lifeless bodies and one that was still alive.
 I nodded towards the living one, receiving medical attention.
 “A rogue monkey.
-I can’t believe we still allow these non-hominid primates driving cars.”
+I can’t believe we still allow these non-hominid primates to drive cars.”

 “Careful, Earl,” a man interjected, having approached quietly behind us.
 “You don’t want the bloggers to hear you say something like that.”

 “Captain Byrd,” I replied and straightened my back.
 “My apologies.
 That was inappropriate.”